Pac-12 Networks Channel Finder

 Q: If my TV provider does not carry Pac-12 Networks what are my options?

-A: If your provider does not carry Pac-12 Networks the only way to gain access is to switch to one of the more than 70 TV providers that carry the networks.
-We know that switching providers can be a hassle so we’ve tried to make it easier for you.
-Just visit the channel finder on this page, enter your zip code and you will be able to connect directly to a provider that carries Pac-12 Networks in your area and learn about any special offers they might have.
+A: The only way to gain access to Pac-12 Networks is to switch to one of the many providers that do carry the networks.
+We know switching providers can be a hassle so we’ve tried to make it easier for you.
+Visit the channel finder on this page, enter your zip code and you will be able to connect directly to one of the multiple providers in your area today.

 Q: Will I be able to watch Pac-12 Networks on my mobile phone or other mobile devices?